The Wrath of Con: Reviews

 Rowan Kaiser, writing for The A.V.
 Club, praised the episode.
-He notes that the episode contained the "single moment when Veronica Mars got its claws into me".
-He also stated that "[t]here was comedy, drama, ridiculousness, and important character beats yes, but there was also a driving momentum that screamed 'Veronica Mars can be a great show!' " Price Peterson, writing for TV.com, gave the episode a mixed review.
+She notes that the episode contained the "single moment when Veronica Mars got its claws into me".
+She also stated that "[t]here was comedy, drama, ridiculousness, and important character beats yes, but there was also a driving momentum that screamed 'Veronica Mars can be a great show!' " Price Peterson, writing for TV.com, gave the episode a mixed review.
 He stated that while Lilly "seemed kind of obnoxious," the scene at the end of the episode was a "truly memorable and touching moment."

 Sally Tamarkin, writing for Slate, praised the episode and said that it got the viewer hooked on the show. " 'The Wrath of Con' showcases Veronica’s most salient qualities: her fierce loyalty to friends, her commitment to fairness and justice, and her wisecracking badassedness."
 The reviewer went on to state that " 'The Wrath of Con' is illustrative of a couple of other things that make the show great.
 Veronica Mars routinely plumbs emotional depths while avoiding cringey sentimentality.
 Veronica’s relationship with her dad and her BFF-ship with Wallace are tender but not uncomplicated, and the sweetness of the moments they share are cut with humor."